TLINDEN/twenty4/README.md

 This is the implementation of the fun stream cipher TWENTY4/160 by T.v.
 Dein, 09/2015.
 Published under the public domain, Creative Commons Zero License.
-It works bytewise, uses a 160 bit key bits in 8 rounds, applies an S-Box.
-From the key various PRNGs are seeded, all those PRNGs are recombined into an output key stream, which is being xored with the input (after applying of the sbox).
+It works bytewise, uses a 160 bit key in 8 rounds including an S-Box.
+A random nonce is added for more security as IV, each output byte is used as the next IV (like CBC mode).
+From the key various PRNGs are seeded, all those PRNGs are recombined into an output key stream, which is being xored with the IV and then applied to the sbox; the result is then xored with the input..

 The name TWENTY4 is a reference to article 20 paragraph 4 of the german constitution which reads: